 That means if the cardholder books a 20,000 mile domestic award, he can take one companion for 15,000 miles more.

-That means the 35,000 mile sign up bonus is good for two roundtrip domestic awards anywhere Frontier flies including Alaska.
+That means the 40,000 mile sign up bonus is good for two roundtrip domestic awards anywhere Frontier flies including Alaska with 5,000 miles left over.

 What intrigues me about the 5,000 mile discount is that neither the bullet point on the card’s landing page nor the fine print at the bottom says the discount applies only to roundtrip awards.